andreaselben/andreaselben.github.io/_pages/opportunities.md

-For either position, please write to me at [andreas.elben@psi.ch](mailto:andreas.elben@psi.ch) with any questions you might have.
+Please write to me at [andreas.elben@psi.ch](mailto:andreas.elben@psi.ch) with any questions you might have.
 I'm happy to answer any questions and to share more details.
 For general information on working at PSI, see the [PSI HR pages](https://www.psi.ch/en/hr/phd-students-and-postdocs).